-It is important to know how old you can breed your mare until.
+It is important to know at which point in a broodmare’s life that you should stop breeding her.
 Read on to find out how old your broodmare can be.

 A: As a general guideline, broodmares are past their reproductive prime as they approach about 15 or 16 years old.
 That being said, of course there are mares out there successfully foaling past this age and well into their twenties.
 However, most of these mares have a thorough reproductive history filled with numerous previous healthy pregnancies.

 The best thing to do to properly evaluate your mare’s reproductive health and capacity is have your veterinarian perform a BSE (breeding soundness exam) on your mare.
 Rectal palpation with ultrasound will help your vet evaluate the health of your mare’s uterus and monitor her ovarian activity.
 Some mares begin to experience a decrease in the number of estrus (heat) cycles, or have more irregular cycles, as they age and palpation will detect the presence of follicles, cysts, and other ovarian structures, both normal and abnormal.

 A uterine culture and biopsy may also be a good idea, especially since you indicate you have no knowledge of your mare’s past reproductive history.
 A uterine culture will indicate the presence of a subclinical uterine infection that would decrease your mare’s fertility and a uterine biopsy would show the microscopic details of the endometrium, or lining of the uterus, and may detect abnormalities that could not be felt on palpation.

 If your mare is cleared with a clean reproductive exam, there are still further questions to think about before breeding her.
 Firstly, do you consider her genes good enough to pass on to another generation?
 You state she is a wonderful riding pony, but as carefully and objectively as possible, please evaluate these aspects further:

 - What health problems has she had since you’ve had her?